dwavesystems/dimod/docs/intro/intro_symbolic_math.rst

 3  0  1    0.0       1
 2  1  1    1.0       1
 ['BINARY', 4 rows, 4 samples, 2 variables]

-Here, because all the variables are the same :class:`~dimod.Vartype`, :class:`~dimod.Vartype.BINARY`, dimod instantiates a :class:`~dimod.binary.binary_quadratic_model.BinaryQuadraticModel` to represent each binary variable.
-If an operation includes more than one type of variable, the representation is always a quadratic model:

->>> type(bqm_and + 3.75 * i)
-dimod.quadratic.quadratic_model.QuadraticModel

 The symbolic multiplication between variables above implemented multiplication between the models representing each variable.
 Binary quadratic models (BQMs) are